ONLINE HELP

 To delete a tab stop:

-2. In the context menu that is displayed, select "Delete the tabulation".
+2. From the context menu, select "Delete tab".

-Remark: The context menu can also be used to change the type of tab stop.
+Note: In the context menu you can also change the type of the current tab stop.

 Special case: Read-only file

-When a document is opened in read-only mode, a "Read-only" bar is displayed instead of the arrows for Undo/Redo management.
+When a document is open in read-only mode, a "Read-only" banner is displayed instead of the undo/redo icons.

 Read-only

-In this case, only some operations can be performed in the document (search, etc.).
-The document cannot be modified.
+In this case, only some operations are available on the document (e.g. search).
+The document cannot be edited.

 Related Examples: